-Under the District law entitled Minor Consent for Vaccinations Amendment Act of 2020, children ages 11 through 17, can provide consent for vaccination and access their vaccination record without parental consent.
-A parent's use of religious exemption will not remove the minor's right to consent to vaccination.
-The law provides that a minor, 11 years of age or older, may consent to receive a vaccine if the minor is capable of meeting the informed consent standard, the vaccine is recommended by the United States Advisory Committee on Immunization Practices ("ACIP"), and will be provided in accordance with ACIP's recommended immunization schedule.
-A minor shall be deemed to meet the informed consent standard if the minor is able to comprehend the need for, the nature of, and any significant risks ordinarily inherent in the medical care.
-This law does not negate the Agency's ability to first seek parental consent, rather, it provides an avenue for consent when a parent or caregiver does not consent.
+Under the District law entitled Minor Consent for Vaccinations Amendment Act of 2020, children ages 11 through 17 can provide consent for vaccination and access their vaccination record without parental consent.
+A parent's use of a religious exemption will not remove the child's right to consent to vaccination.
+The law provides that a minor, 11 years of age or older, may consent to receive a vaccine if the child is capable of meeting the informed consent standard, the vaccine is recommended by the United States Advisory Committee on Immunization Practices ("ACIP"), and it will be provided in accordance with ACIP's recommended immunization schedule.
+A child meets the informed consent standard if they are able to comprehend the need for, the nature of, and any significant risks related to the vaccine.
+This law does not negate the Agency's ability to first seek parental consent; rather, it provides an avenue for consent when a parent or caregiver does not consent.